mhcrnl/ogcalc/doc/ogcalc.rst

 \begin{itemize}
 \item The \function{main} function does not construct the interface.
-  It merely loads the \filename{ogcalc.glade} interface description, auto-connects the signals, and shows the main window.
+  It merely loads the :file:`ogcalc.glade` interface description, auto-connects the signals, and shows the main window.
 \item The \class{cb\_widgets} structure is no longer needed: the callbacks are now able to query the widget tree through the Glade